 Week 1: Expect less energy and 'withdrawal' (but it's temporary!)

-Okay, let's get the bad news out of the way first: Dr. Smith warns that you should brace yourself for withdrawal symptoms during the first three to five days of reducing sugar.
+Like adopting a new exercise routine, Dr. Smith says sugar withdrawal symptoms will be most prevalent during the first three to five days of reducing intake.
 “The first thing people notice is they typically get headaches, similar to caffeine withdrawal,” he says.
-“They also report having decreased energy levels and mental acuity, as well as gastrointestinal distress.”You've
+“They also report having decreased energy levels and mental acuity, as well as gastrointestinal distress.”

 It’s not totally clear why this happens from a biochemical standpoint, but research shows that giving up sugar creates a similar reaction in the body as ditching drugs2.
 Dopamine levels fall, while acetylcholine, a neurotransmitter that regulates pain perception, rises—and this chemical combination is said to be linked to withdrawal symptoms.
 Science aside, it’s important to remember this phase is only temporary.
 Dr. Smith says, “Not everyone experiences it, and if you do, you have to believe that it’s going to get better."

 If it all becomes too much to bear, he recommends eating some fruit to take the edge off—some options are lower in sugar than others, so stock up on options that won't give you a glycemic spike.

 By the time your second week starts, your brain fog has probably lifted, and you've likely got a lot of your energy back.
 But your body might still be wondering where all the sucrose went.
 To combat this, he says, make sure you’re eating plenty of protein, healthy fats, and fiber with each meal, which will help you feel fuller, longer.
-Healthy snacks will also help—like the smoothie Karlie Kloss swears by when she’s jonesing for dessert.
+Healthy snacks will also help—like the smoothie Karlie Kloss swears by when she’s in the mood for something sweet.

 Week 4: Your sugar levels are low, but you've never felt better

 After a month, the game you're playing with glucose is more mental than physical.
-“This is a psychological week—that final, purifying push,” Dr. Smith says.
+“This is a psychological week—that final push,” Dr. Smith says.
 “While you’re still having some sugar, the amount you’re having is less than any of the previous weeks,” he says.
 For this week, you should consume low-glycemic fruits and opt for zero-added-sugar meals as much as possible.
 Also, make sure to check nutrition labels for sneaky, hidden sources of sugar to ensure you're not inadvertently eating added sugars.
 You might want to start by checking your stash of salad dressings, juices, and instant oatmeal.

-Week 5 and beyond: Maintaining your low-sugar habits
+Week 5+: Maintaining your low-sugar habits

-By now, you’ll probably find that your relationship with sugar is a lot healthier than it was when you started.
+By now, you’ll probably find that consuming less sugar is much easier than it was when you started.
 “From a psychological standpoint, you realize you don’t need sugar anymore,” says Dr. Smith.
-“You also understand the affect sugar once had on your body, because you feel so reinvigorated in week five.”
+“You also understand the effect sugar once had on your body because you feel so reinvigorated in week five.”
 Going forward, it’s okay to have some sugar here and there, rather than a mainstay of your diet.

 Loading More Posts...